slemeur/cloud-native-guides/health.md

 $ oc set probe dc/catalog --readiness --initial-delay-seconds=30 --failure-threshold=3 --get-url=http://:8080/health
 ~~~

-Viola!
+Voilà!
 OpenShift automatically restarts the Catalog pod and as soon as the
 health probes succeed, it is ready to receive traffic.

 > Fabric8 Maven Plugin can also be configured to automatically set the health probes when running `fabric8:deploy`